This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Enjoy a Meal with a View

 If you are on a tighter budget, try Café Café, Via Dei Santissimi Quattro 44, instead.
-You get great tasting, traditional Italian food and a view of the Colosseum provided you can get the right outdoor table.
+Here you get great tasting, traditional Italian food and a view of the Colosseum, provided you can get the right outdoor table.

 Tour the Wineries Near Rome

 For wine lovers, there are some fantastic day trips to wineries.
 These leave regularly from strategic points in Rome.

 Umbria, which is sometimes referenced as the next Tuscany, is within easy distance of Rome and boasts world-class wines.
 For a great tour of some smaller, owner-operated wineries in Umbria check out Gusto Wine Tours.